-1. Selection Criteria: The selection criteria for this competition are from 34
+1. Selection Criteria: The selection criteria for this competition are from 34 CFR 75.210.

-CFR 75.210 and section 6304(a)(2)(A) of the ESEA.
 The maximum score for all of the selection criteria is 100 points.
 The maximum score for each criterion is included in parentheses following the title of the specific selection criterion.
 Each criterion also includes the factors that reviewers will consider in determining the extent to which an applicant meets the criterion.